Finiteness properties of torsion fields of abelian varieties: Application to torsion fields of abelian varieties

-\begin{rema} In the situation of Theorem \ref{main-thm2} it follows that $G_A(\Omega)$ is topologically finitely generated for $\Omega\in\{k^\dagger K, k_\ab K, (kK)_\ab\}$.
-We introduced the additional field $\Omega$ in order to get this flexibility, which will be needed in Appendix \ref{app}. \end{rema}
+\begin{rema} In the situation of Theorem \ref{main-thm}(d) it follows that $G_A(\Omega)$ is topologically finitely generated for $\Omega\in\{k^\dagger K, k_\ab K, (kK)_\ab\}$.
+We introduced the additional field $\Omega$ in part (d) because we need the flexibility in Section {\ref{app}}. \end{rema}

-\begin{prop} Let $A/K$ be an abelian variety over a field $K$ and $L/K$ an algebraic extension.
-Assume that $G_A(L)$ is topologically finitely generated.
-Let $F$ be an intermediate field of $\Gal(K_\tors(A)/K)$ which is Galois over $K$.
-If the profinite group $\Gal(F/K)$ is periodic, then $[LF:L]<\infty$. \end{prop}